niolabs/docs/docs/portal/organization.md

 ## Billing and plan questions

-If you have additional questions about billing or your licensing plan, please contact our support team at [sales@niolabs.com](mailto:sales@niolabs.com).
+If you have additional questions about billing or pricing, please contact our support team at [sales@niolabs.com](mailto:sales@niolabs.com).